Trade Federation Charter

 • the Commanding Officers of the Trade Federation Fleets

-• the Directors of the Trade Federation Departments, holding full-time positions
+• the Directors of the Trade Federation Departments

 B. Eligibility